 During planning, COVID hit and in fact delivered us an opportunity.
 Lockdown would mean more time at home and more time contemplating the changes leaders needed to make to their businesses.
 The promotional channels that we chose and teaser content we deployed reflected the growing trend large brands were adopting to provide innovative content for free.

-The podcasts themselves were rich pieces of content with a long lifespan on the new Leading Edge channel we created.
+The podcasts themselves were rich pieces of content with a long lifespan.
 But they became the source of much more: off the back of each episode, we developed articles for use in email and long-form LinkedIn posts which smashed platform averages with 4.17% engagement vs 0.9% industry average.

 We filmed the recording sessions and produced short ‘behind the scenes’ and ‘series taster’ videos, which we showcased across all our social platforms (Twitter, LinkedIn, Instagram and Facebook) and were seen 336,211 times in the three weeks they were promoted.